Call 24/7: +1 (800) 972-3282

 Keeping your laptop on a hard, flat surface also helps both cooling and avoiding Mac overheating because it allows air to circulate more easily.

-4. Find Mac’s overheating cause with Activity Monitor
+4. Use Activity Monitor

 The more activities you have on your MacBook, the more the engines run, the harder your computer works, and the warmer it gets.
+An overloaded CPU (central processing unit) for an extended period will overheat your Mac.
+Check the Activity Monitor to ensure your CPU isn’t overloaded.

 To do it, go to: